-All init scripts can be started as the perforce user or the root user (except p4web, which must start initially as root).
+All init scripts can be started as the perforce user or the root user.
 The application runs as the perforce user in any case.
 If the init scripts are configured as system services (non-systemd distributions), they can also be called by the root user using the service command, as in this example to start p4d: